asfung/configuration/README.md

 # execute the nvim and waiting plugins installing process until done
 $ nvim
 ```
-now u ready to lit it up with nvim🔥🔥
+now u ready to lit it up man🔥🔥